donnovan-lyons/dlyons8.github.io/_posts/2020-06-10-remaking_my_favorite_classic.markdown

 ```
 ### Conclusion

-And that's how you create the front end of a Snake game.
+And that's how you create the front-end of a Snake game.

-To add the backend, that's another story.
+To add the back-end, that's another story.